One Small Gift Can Make a Difference

-By naming SPCC as a beneficiary in your will, you may obtain a charitable estate-tax deduction for the value of the bequest.
+By naming SPCC as a beneficiary in your will, you may obtain a charitable estate tax deduction for the value of the bequest.
+Assets gifted to the SPCC Foundation will be excluded from your taxable estate.
 You will also know that your generosity will support SPCC for years into the future.

 Contingent Trust Beneficiary in Will